Click to Read The Classic of Mountains and Seas

 Turtle in Chinese Culture

-When King Huang was in a big war with another powerful clan, a turtle carrying a board, on which had Xi Wang Mu’s magical spells, came out of a river.
+When Yellow Emperor (Huang Di) was in a big war with another powerful clan, a turtle carrying a board, on which had Xi Wang Mu’s magical spells, came out of a river.
 The magical info on this board then helped King Huang won the war in the end.

 The turtles have various formats on their shells, and can live for a very long time, therefore, they were considered as the representatives of longevity, firm, grateful and loyal.